Care of your still

 evaporate due to the heat.
 Never heat your kettle when dry, nor place on a medium to high heat without a sufficient liquid level!

-With proper care, your Essential Extractor will give many years of service.
+With proper care, your still will give many years of service.

-The manufacturer warrants your Essential Extractor to be free from defects in material and workmanship for the life of the product.
+The manufacturer warrants your still to be free from defects in material and workmanship for the life of the product.
 This warranty does not extend to cover misuse or abuse of the product.
 The manufacturer will repair or replace, at its option, any parts found to be defective.